Reward

 - Reports with attack scenarios requiring MITM or physical access to victim's device

-- Exposed secrets, credentials or sensitive information from an in-scope asset
+- Exposed secrets, credentials or sensitive information on an asset under our control and affecting at least one of our scopes

 Non-qualifying vulnerabilities